bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 2. Which items have the highest Iron (% Daily Value)?
 3. Which Beef & Pork item has the lowest Calories from fat?
 4. Which Coffee & Tea or Smoothies & Shakes item has the highest amount of carbohydrates?
-5. Which item has the highest saturated fat and lowest carbohydrates value (use multi sort)?
+5. Which item has the highest saturated fat and lowest carbohydrates value (use multi-sort to practice)?

+### Exercise 3

+1. More then 600 calories would be considered high energetic.
+How many items are high energetic?
+2. How many items are between 300 and 600 calories?
+3. How many items are measured in the serving size Fluid Ounce (fl oz cup) (hint: use a wildcard)?
+4.

 ---